splunk/splunk-platform-automator/README.md

 ```

 ## Ansible playbooks only
-I designed the ansible playbooks to be used without vagrant, just on its own.
-Till now I haven't tested this scenario so far.
+You can also use the ansible playbooks without vagrant.
+Like that you can deploy Splunk to an existing set of hosts.
+To do that, you have to create some config files, which is normally done by vagrant.
 Vagrant dynamically creates the ansible inventory.
 The file is located in `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`.
-If you would like to use the ansible playbooks without vagrant, you have to create the inventory accordingly with the same groups.
-The Vagrant script also dynamically creates group_vars for the used config file.
-In `ansible/group_vars/all` you can find the `general` and `splunk_basics` sections from the config file.
+If you would like to use the ansible playbooks without vagrant, you have to create the inventory yourself with the same groups.
+The Vagrant script also dynamically creates files in `ansible/group_vars` for your configuration.
+In `ansible/group_vars/all` you can find the `os` and `splunk_dirs` sections from the config file.
 In `ansible/group_vars` the indexer-, search head cluster and splunk_env configs are placed.
+The easiest way would be to create the same configuration with vagrant (ex. on your laptop) and use the created files in your other Ansible environment.

 # Known issues, limitations

-* Configuration from universal forwarder to heavy forwarder not yet implemented.
-Must be done manually after installation.
+* Forwardingd data from a universal forwarder to a heavy forwarder cannot be configured in the config file.
+This must be done manually after installation.
 * Virtual host startup does not respond sometimes, if it fails, recreate the host again.
 * If using ansible 2.4+, you will get some warnings
 * Virtualbox has some issues with clock time skew, when not using virtualbox additions.
 I added a workaround with forcing time clock sync every 5 minutes.
 A working internet connection on the Virtualbox host is needed.